Power Up Your Viral Defenses!

 The metabolism drives every aspect of our bodies, especially our immune system!
 It is your metabolism that determines whether you fight a cold or get a cold.
 As our bodies adapt to seasonal change, the immune system starts working in overdrive.
-I find it’s all about protecting our immune cells, increasing blood flow to the centers where they reside, and using natural remedies for an extra boost.
+We must protect our immune cells, increasing blood flow to the centers where they reside, and using natural remedies for an extra boost.

 What to Eat About It and Why?

 As you know, I’m always trying to feed you.
-You’ve heard me stress the importance of maintaining stable blood sugars, but did you know the same part of the body’s hormone system that works to stabilize blood sugars also works to regulate the immune system?
-Glucocorticoids are the hormones that regulate and ignite our metabolism, also modulate immune cells to fight off viruses and bacteria.
+You’ve heard me stress the importance of maintaining stable blood sugars, but did you know the same part of the body’s hormone system that works to stabilize blood sugars also works to regulate immune function?
+Glucocorticoids are the hormones that regulate and ignite our metabolism, while modulating immune cells to fight off viruses and bacteria.
 So let’s eat to feed your health!

 Interesting Players to Nurture